servo/servo/tests/wpt/README.md

 * `config.ini`: some configuration for the web-platform-tests.
 * `include.ini`: the subset of web-platform-tests we currently run.
 * `web-platform-tests`: copy of the web-platform-tests.
-* `metadata`: expected failures for the web-platform-tests we run.
+* `meta`: expected failures for the web-platform-tests we run.
 * `mozilla`: web-platform-tests that cannot be upstreamed.

 Running the tests